About BBC Good Food

 Cassie trained as a chef at Leiths School of Food and Wine, where she won a place on an internship scheme run with BBC Good Food.
 In the time she has been working at Good Food she has created many recipes, with baking being her main passion.
 Read more about Cassie

 Anna is a recipe writer and food stylist and has worked on food magazines for over seven years, writing recipes for magazines including Olive and Sainsbury’s magazine.
 She loves whipping up new creations with well-known ingredients to create easily accessible recipes that everyone can make.
 Read more about Anna

 Barney Desmazery, Skills and shows editor

 As the longest standing member of the cookery team, skills and shows editor Barney has written, developed and tested thousands of recipes for BBC Good Food.
 He started his career as a chef and during his time at Good Food he’s worked alongside practically every British celebrity chef of the last decade.
-Barney is also our resident gadget geek and road tests equipment for our review pages.
+Read more about Barney

 Lily Barclay, Group digital editor